Truth About Alaska Weddings: Costs That Can Blow Your Budget

 - I also know the reality of what things costs and what to expect!
 I help my clients BEFORE they get entangled in hidden costs, hire vendors who seem cheap but don't include key things that will just have to be made up elsewhere (in fact, increasing the costs.)

 - And so much more!
-But this isn't a book and I have to keep the length of this blog post reasonable.
+Since this isn't a book and I have to keep the length of this blog post reasonable, let's chat in more detail if you want more examples.

 There are a lot of hidden costs that you may not think of, but us professionals we think about them all the time.
 When you hear the words "hidden costs" you probably think that vendors are burying fees, or being dishonest in some way.
 I see a lot of invoices and I can tell you that everything is pretty straightforward.